 The next meeting will be on October 7th, 2014 at Dog Musher's Hall on Farmer's Loop.

-Dinner will begin at 6:30 pm and the meeting begins at 7:00 pm.
+Dinner will begin at 6:30 pm in exchange for a donation.
+The meeting begins at 7:00 pm.

 2014 Annual General Trapping School

 The Annual General Trapping School will be held October 18-19th, 2014 at Lost Lake Camp.
 Lost Lake Camp is located at 12660 Lost Lake Road,Fairbanks, AK 99701

 - Trap and Snare Sets

 - Lures and Bait

 - Fur Handling

 Click on the image for a copy of the Trapping School PDF.

 Cost: Includes Instruction, room and board, trapping manual.